sholladay/dotfiles/README.md

     sh -c "$(curl -fsSL https://raw.githubusercontent.com/sholladay/dotfiles/master/install.sh)";
     ```

 4. If you are on macOS, the shell will speak a greeting to you.
 Modify `/usr/local/bin/greet` and make sure it says your name.
+Then set `macos/Seth-Dark.terminal` as your terminal profile.

 5. Set up SSH keys.